 Sedogo MP (2013).
 Current soil fertility management practices and their effects on cotton production and on the soil in cotton farms in central and western Burkina Faso.
 Cahiers Agricultures 22 (4): 282-292.

-Traore.
-2012.
+Traore (2012).
 Study of the agro-pedological impacts of continuous and rotational inputs of organo-mineral fertilizers.

 Useni SY, Baboy LL, Nyembo KL, Mpundu MM (2012).
 Effects of combined inputs of bio-waste and inorganic fertilizers on the yield of three varieties of Zea mays L. grown in the Lubumbashi region.
 Journal of Applied Biosciences 54: 3935–3943.